Weatherbury Farm in Avella,

 What do you do?

-There seems to be a bit of a compost conundrum for the small scale production farmer.
+There seems to be a bit of a compost conundrum for the diversified production farmer.
 While options

 for addressing food scraps do exist, they all require a notable amount of time and/or money.

 I’m curious as to what you do with food scraps that accumulate in your farm system: